JoyadityaNath/System-Design-Notes-Jordan-has-no-Life-/README.md

 The primary objective of this repository is to:
 - Chronicle my progress as I explore key system design concepts.
 - Capture learnings, insights, and technical breakdowns derived from high-quality educational content.
+- Create a comprehensive knowledge base that can serve as a future reference or learning tool.